ivansssilveira/ISO527_Data/README.md

 * double click `Script Tratamento Curvas.m`
 * Press "F5" or Press the `Save File and Run / Continue` button
 ## Outputs
 The code will automatically generate its graphs.
-If needed, the variables will
+If needed, the variables will be stored in Octave/Matlab' "Workspace" or they can be called in "Command Window".
+Alternatively, one may edit the main code deleting the character ";" after the chosen variable.
+Doing so, it will appear in Octave/Matlab' "Command Window".

+## Contacts
 If you have any doubts don't hesitate to contact me :)
+* ivansssilveira@gmail.com

-Ivan
+Ivan SILVEIRA